-3. Continue to support the renovation of downtown theater venues and the realization of the theater district initiative.
+Continue to support the renovation of downtown theater venues and the realization of the theater district initiative.

-Who: DDD, Canal Street Development Corporation When: Next five years Resources: Staff time
+Who: DDD; Canal Street Development Corporation

-The Downtown Development District and the City should continue to pursue the renovation Loew's State Palace Theater, working closely with the owners to identify financing and/or potential investors.
+The Downtown Development District and the City should continue to pursue the renovation Loew's State Palace Theater, working closely with the owners to identify financing and / or potential investors.
 The city could also pursue the path that it has taken with the Saenger Theater and take an active ownership role in restoring the State Palace.